dubey94/Rainbow-S/README.md

 # Rainbow-S

 A song about Rainbow in the key of c Major
+The song is a happy song